-The maximum income to qualify for GIS is $18,984 if you’re single or a family net income of $45,504 if the spouse does not receive OAS pension.
+To qualify for GIS, your income must be less than $20,784 if you’re single or a family net income of $49,824 if your spouse does not receive the OAS pension.

-Allowance for spouses: is for spouses of GIS recipients that are aged 60 to 64 if the combined family income is $34,704 or less.
+Allowance for spouses: is for spouses of GIS recipients that are aged 60 to 64 if the combined family income is below $38,448.

-For the April to June 2021 period, they can receive up to a maximum of $1,174.49.
-The amount will slightly increase with the July indexation of 1.30%.
+For the October to December 2022 period, they can receive up to a maximum of $1,301.81.
+The amount will slightly increase based on the Consumer Price Index.

 Note: Unlike the OAS pension, these supplements are not taxable.

 Both Canada Pension Plan (CPP) and Old Age Security (OAS) are important source of retirement income for seniors in Canada.

 CPP is a contributory pension scheme, meaning you’re required to contribute a portion of your employment income to the plan.
 On the hand, you can receive OAS even if you’ve never worked.

 You can also apply for, and start receiving, CPP at age 60 but the minimum age to start receiving OAS is 65.